Water slide: Water coaster

-A water coaster is a water slide that mimics a roller coaster by providing not only descents, but also ascents.
+A water coaster is a water slide that emulates a roller coaster by providing not only descents, but also ascents.
 There are three different ways water coasters operate: water jets, conveyor belts, and linear induction motors.
 High-powered water jets power the first type of water coaster, generically known as “Master Blasters”.
 Originally manufactured by New Braunfels General Store (NBGS), the rights were sold in December 2006 to WhiteWater West of Canada.
 The first installations of this type of ride were Dragon Blaster and Family Blaster, installed in 1994, at Schlitterbahn in New Braunfels, Texas.
 The following month, a third Master Blaster opened at Adventure Bay in Houston, Texas.
 This type of ride features over 70 installations worldwide.
 The largest collection of Master Blasters is at Wild Wadi Water Park in Dubai, where 9 of the park's 16 water slides utilize this technology, propelling riders to the top of a mountain.
 In 2021, WhiteWater West opened their tallest Master Blaster, and tallest water coaster in the world, Tsunami Surge at Six Flags Hurricane Harbor Chicago.

 The first conveyor belt was installed at Kalahari Resort in Sandusky, Ohio.
 Known as the Zip Coaster, the ride carries guests quickly uphill and over steep slides using high-speed conveyor belts.
-The third incarnation of the water coaster utilizes linear induction motors (LIM technology) and specially-designed rafts.
+The third incarnation of the water coaster utilizes linear induction motors (LIM technology) and specially designed rafts.
 The first installation to use LIM technology was Deluge, opening in 2006 at what was (at the time) Splash Kingdom at Six Flags Kentucky Kingdom.

 The longest water coaster utilizing this magnetic system is Mammoth, at Splashin' Safari in Santa Claus, Indiana.
 This technology has been adapted to other ProSlide products, and is collectively known as the ProSlide HydroMAGNETIC.
 In 2010, ProSlide announced that they would be combining the family rafting and water coaster technologies to create a Hydromagnetic Mammoth.
-The first installation of this variation is aptly titled Mammoth, which premiered in 2012 at Splashin' Safari in Indiana.
-It replaced the park's Wildebeest as the longest water coaster in the world.
+The first installation of this variation was Mammoth, which opened in 2012 at Splashin' Safari in Indiana.
+It surpassed the park's Wildebeest as the longest water coaster in the world.

-Drop-Launch Capsule
+Drop-launch capsule

 A drop-launch capsule is a device that is placed at the start of a body slide.
 Riders step into a capsule, usually with a clear front.
 Once the capsule is closed, a hatch opens underneath the riders dropping them into a near-vertical portion of the slide.
 The feature is known by different names from various manufacturers.
 ProSlide calls it a SkyBox, WhiteWater West refers to it as an AquaDrop.